Hydrodynamics of noncircular vortices in beams of light and other two-dimensional fluids: Introduction

 An ideal setting in which to study inviscid vortex dynamics is within coherent beams of light~\cite{Allen1992}.
 There, Maxwell's equations are a formal analogy to a free-space, two-dimensional Schr\"odinger equation~\cite{Lax1975} in which the direction of the time-averaged Poynting vector is viewed as a temporal axis for the transverse plane.
 A Madelung transformation~\cite{Madelung1927} re-casts the bulk dynamics as an Euler equation, allowing the interpretation of light as an inviscid, compressible, two-dimensional fluid.
 This hydrodynamic interpretation for linear optical propagation has been tested by tracking multiple unit-charge optical vortices as they move in a laser beam.
-While simple configurations of vortices with the same charge looked promising for a hydrodynamics interpretation~\cite{Rozas1999}, configurations of vortices that include opposite charges inevitably lead to vortex deformation and emergent ellipticity during propagation~\cite{Indebetouw1993,ChenRoux2008}, which can not be accounted for in the hydrodynamic model.
-For isolated pairs of like and unlike vortex pairs, ellipticity can be analytically characterized~\cite{Singh2003, Bekshaev2003, Zhao2017, Kotlyar2017} along with expressions for vortex trajectories~\cite{Indebetouw1993,ChenRoux2008}, but these do not give physical insight as to why vortices move as they do.
-It is clear that a hydrodynamic understanding of optical vortex motion must account for vortex ellipticity; what is not clear is how to do so.
+While simple configurations of vortices with the same charge looked promising for a hydrodynamics interpretation~\cite{Rozas1999}, configurations of vortices that include opposite charges inevitably lead to vortex deformation and emergent ellipticity, which has not been accounted for in the hydrodynamic model.
+Notably, this ellipticity is observed in the plane transverse to laser propagation, in contrast to arbitrary ellipticity from rotating the measurement plane.

+For isolated vortex pairs of like and unlike charge, ellipticity can be analytically characterized~\cite{Singh2003, Bekshaev2003, Zhao2017, Kotlyar2017} along with expressions for vortex trajectories~\cite{Indebetouw1993,ChenRoux2008}, but these do not give physical insight into to why vortices move as they do.
+For such cases in which vortex ellipticity emerges, previously derived kinetic equations that assume canonical vortex shape cannot describe the dynamics ~\cite{Nilsen2006,kivshar1998,Groszek2018}.
+Therefore, it is clear that a hydrodynamic understanding of optical vortex motion must account for vortex ellipticity; what is not clear is how to do so.